Is my baby sensitive to oats?

 In oats, the 'gluten' type of protein is called AVENIN.
 Avenin is not as 'gluteny' as gluten and oats that are guaranteed to not be contaminated with wheat (ie 'gluten free oats') can be tolerated by many people with Coeliac Disease (see note at end of this blog if you have Coeliac Disease).

-After wheat, however, oats is generally the next grain found not to be tolerated by breast fed babies.
-This occurrence is found to be far less than wheat being the issue.
+After wheat, oat is generally the next grain found not to be tolerated by breast fed babies.
+This occurrence is found to be far less than wheat, which after dairy and soy is the 3rd most common non IgE allergy in food sensitive babies.

-If excluded from the diet, plan to re-introduce via breast milk to confirm any suspected oat issue and 3-4 months later aim to trial again as sensitive breast-fed babies can often grow out of food sensitivities, as their gut and systems mature.
+If excluded from the diet, plan to re-introduce via breast milk to confirm any suspected oat issue and if there is an issue plan to try again 3-4 months later as sensitive breast-fed babies can often grow out of food sensitivities, as their gut and systems mature.

 Remember- oat milk also counts as an oat so if you are dairy free, replace oat milk with rice milk or another plant milk, fortified with calcium to the tune of 120mg calcium per 100ml.
 See end of blog for info re: rice milk and alternative plant milks.